e-shen2022/APCSP_Blog/_posts/2022-08-22-apcspblbog.md

 **Welcome to my APCSP Blog!**

+<p>Here is where I will document my learning in AP Computer Science Principles every week!</p>

 # Week 1
  - I downloaded all the tools and equipment needed for this class
  - I learned basic cs vocabulary such as input, output, sequence, and key/value